 When a person self harms because they are feeling numb, it doesn’t mean that high tolerance to pain remains, and often that once the problem has been dealt with by the self harm, the pain of what they have done can be excruciating.
 This needs to be remembered when the person seeks medical help and there are reports of doctors or nurses not giving pain relief before treatment!

-.
-They like pain/don’t feel pain: No the person does not like it.
+- They like pain/don’t feel pain: No the person may not like it.
 They do feel the pain and its not a pleasant thing to feel that much inner agony that to self harm is the only way to express and feel better in the short term.

-.
-They could stop if they wanted to: Self harm is very addictive as it does relieve pain, and releases endorphins which are the very powerful hormones which are pain relief and have been described as the body’s own Morphine.
-The addiction cycle can be broken once the emotional pain has been resolved.
+- They could stop if they wanted to: Self harm is very addictive as it does relieve pain, and releases endorphins which are the very powerful hormones which are pain relief and have been described as the body’s own Morphine.
+The addiction cycle can be broken once the emotional pain has been resolved sometimes.

 To seek help, a person needs to recognise they need help.
-Its a difficult aspect for a relative or friend to realise that some people don’t want to stop, want to manage this way.
+It’s difficult for a relative or friend to realise that some people don’t want to stop, want to manage this way.
 Offering non judgemental support, asking how they are feeling without bringing up the self harm, might support a person far more.

 Instead, there is a technique called Chain Analysis which the person who self harms might like to try.
 Just before you self harmed (or feel the urge), stop.
 Describe exactly where you are, what is happening, who is talking to you,what TV programme you are watching, if there is tension in your body and where and anything else you can think about.
 Look at any of these, ask yourself which one feels stronger than the others, then chase that down like a word association only with feelings.